rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 #### Phase 2: OMS Movement and Configuration Agent to New Host

-Use the following steps to complete phase 2.
+Use the following steps to complete phase two.

 **Configure the repository**